Last updated on March 15th, 2020 at 11:55 am

 Part 1 – is basic information about flash and how are working.

-In the series, we will cover the details of flash, the compatibility between makes like Canon and Nikon.
+In the series, we will cover the details of flash, the compatibility between makers like Canon and Nikon.
 The power, the use, which is best for you.
 I will explain everything you need to know about flash.

 I hope it will help you discover the world of photographic lighting, which will open up so many doors into a new world of creative photography.

-In this mode, the camera will recognize when the flash is needed and automatically turn the flash on, as well set the exposure and colour balance.
+In this mode, the camera will recognize when the flash is needed and automatically turn the flash on, as well as set the exposure and colour balance.
 This is ideal for general use but can result in red-eye.